 But branding goes way beyond these few things.
 Your brand is how your fan perceives you.

-I chose the brilliant Bobby Owsinksi to be our LAB 7 teacher because he is a true expert on this subject.
+I chose the brilliant Bobby Owsinksi to interview on this topic because he is a true expert on this subject.
 He has been teaching music branding and blogging about it for years.

 If you have not come across one of Bobby’s articles, books or classes you must be living under a rock because this man is prolific!